Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anton Dzhamay, Alexander Stokes and Giorgio Gubbiotti for helpful discussions.
 The authors of this work were supported through the UKRI / EPSRC New Investigator Award EP/W012251/1.
+We would also like to thank the anonymous referee for a thorough review of the article and many helpful suggestions to improve the overall quality of the paper.